-"Hmm," Jeff nods.
+"Hmm."
+Jeff nods slowly.
 "It's uncanny.
 Dick Van Dyke's got nothing on you."

-"I know, right?" she smiles, wrestling her camera into his protective case.
+"I know, right?"
+She smiles, wrestling her camera into its protective case.
 "Wait, does this mean you've seen Mary Poppins?
-Aww!
-I'm telling everyone."
+I'm learning so much about you."

 "Mmm-hmm.
 You didn't say no though."